 With so many employees working from home, it’s harder to stay in touch with other teams within your organization.
 Because of this, so many departments end up working in silos.
 Are you relying on company-wide emails and Zoom meetings to disseminate important information, ideas, and status updates?

-With a focus on DEX, companies can implement communication platforms that encourage employees to join group conversations based around similar interests, task forces, or specific projects.
-Moreover, when your communication platforms seamlessly integrate with your other project tools, employees can easily share documents and work together more efficiently.
+With a focus on digital employee experience, companies can implement communication platforms that foster collaboration.
+Digital programs can allow employees to join group conversations based around similar interests, task forces, or specific projects.
+Moreover, when your communication platforms seamlessly integrate with your other tools, employees can easily share documents and multimedia presentations and work together.

-To take it a step further, MangoApps helps companies improve DEX by creating employee profiles with pictures, bios, work history, and more.
+To take it a step further, MangoApps helps companies improve their digital employee experience with employee profiles.
+Employees can create their own profile pages with pictures, bios, work history, and more.
 New employees can quickly put faces to names and connect with their colleagues on a more personal level.
-As a virtual employee, it can feel unnatural to constantly communicate with someone without ever knowing what they look like or who they are as people.
-Advanced digital platforms like Mango can unite teams and help colleagues build relationships in ways that Slack or Teams can’t.
+As a virtual employee, it can feel unnatural to constantly communicate with someone without ever knowing who they really are.
+Advanced digital platforms like Mango can unite teams and help colleagues build relationships in ways that email or instant message can’t.